IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/portfolio-optimization/index-locked.md

 1. Lookback period can also be provided as an integer (gets multiplied with the source frequency), `pd.Timedelta` object, or `pd.DateOffset` object
-2. A simple function that returns the first and the last timestamp in each index range
+2. A simple function that returns the first and the last timestamp for each index range
 3. Including
 4. Excluding